 Even the super central and somewhat well-known Do Mori and Bar All’Arco are, just 2min from the Rialto Market, refreshingly untouristed and a great place for a snack and a good glass of wine.

 If the budget is bigger: Hop across onto the Giudecca for a fine meal in a prime waterside position.
 Or go to a restaurant off the beaten track.
 I had a very long lunch with plenty wine and coffee and fresh seafood that did not cost me more than a mid-range place in Germany.
-Yup, eas food.
+Yup, sea food.
 I am a close-to-vegan vegetarian who occasionally lapses for good seafood and that was such an occasion.
 I have written in some more detail about great places to eat in Venice in a separate post.

 Another great place for seasonal food is the Mercato di Rialto, mostly visited by locals although there are some tourist-friendly stalls.
 It is a bit of authentic Venice that I hope will be preserved for a long time.